Wall Street caps best month in decades with broad sell-off

-NEW YORK (REUTERS) - US stocks lost ground on Thursday (April 30) as grim economic data and mixed earnings prompted investors to take profits at the close of the S&P 500's best month in 33 years, a remarkable run driven by expectations the economy will soon start recovering from crushing restrictions enacted to curb the coronavirus pandemic.
+NEW YORK • US stocks lost ground on Thursday as grim economic data and mixed earnings prompted investors to take profits at the close of the S&P 500's best month in 33 years, a remarkable run driven by expectations that the economy will soon start recovering from crushing restrictions enacted to curb the coronavirus pandemic.

 While risk-off selling pulled all three major US stock averages into the red, the S&P 500 and the Dow posted their largest monthly percentage gains since January 1987, with the Nasdaq having its best month since June 2000.